A Bright Room Called Day: Production history

 A Bright Room Called Day was first presented in a workshop production by Heat & Light Co., Inc., at Theatre 22 in New York City in April 1985, directed by Kushner himself.

 The play premiered at the Eureka Theatre in San Francisco, California in October 1987, directed by Oskar Eustis.

 In January 1991, it was produced at the Joseph Papp Public Theater by the New York Shakespeare Festival, where it was directed by Michael Greif.

 The segments of the play set in the 1930s remained substantially the same throughout the various productions, but Zillah's interruptions changed drastically from version to version.
 Her scenes were the primary point of contention for critics of the show, some of whom took offense at her comparisons of Ronald Reagan to Adolf Hitler.

 In 2009, A Bright Room Called Day was translated into French by Hillary Keegin and Pauline Le Diset.
 It was presented by I Girasoli at the Théatre de la Boutonnière, Paris, France in January 2010 under the title Bright Room.

 In July to August 2014, the play got its first London revival at the Southwark Playhouse, directed by Sebastian Harcombe.

 In February 2018 a revised version of the play, titled "A Bright Room Called Day (Revisited)", was performed at the University of Southern California School of Dramatic Arts.
 The revised version included the addition of the character Xillah, who also interrupts the play and comments on the modern parallels of the play in contrast to the parallels made to 1985.
 The production was directed by David Warshofsky.

 Oskar Eustis helmed a revival of the play at the Public Theater in the fall of 2019, running from October 29 to December 22 after two extensions from an original end date of December 8.
 The production, using the revised version of the script, featured Nikki M. James as Agnes, Michael Urie as Gregor, Linda Emond as Annabella, Jonathan Hadary as Xillah, and Estelle Parsons as Die Älte, with Michael Esper as Vealtninc, Grace Gummer as Paulinka, Crystal Lucas-Perry as Zillah, Nadine Malouf as Rosa Malek, Mark Margolis as Gottfried Swetts, and Max Woertendyke as Emil Traum.
 Hayley Levitt of TheaterMania noted the revised script resembled a commentary on an old play rather than a revival of the play itself.

-The first ever Canadian production premiered at the University of Winnipeg in 2025.
+The first ever Canadian production premiered at the University of Alberta in 2017.

+The Canadian premiere of the 2018 version--"A Bright Room Called Day, Revisited"—was performed at the University of Winnipeg in December 2025.